Westerly, Be Prepared: for Flooding and Other Natural Hazards

-The Town is working hard to be prepared and to that end is developing a 2023 Hazard Mitigation & Flood Management Plan (HM&FMP) to strengthen our resilience to a number of natural hazards, including flooding and hurricanes.
-The HM&FMP will update the Town’s 2018 Hazard Mitigation Plan (FEMA requires a 5-year update), and expand the focus on flood management (helping with our CRS score).
-The Plan is being overseen by an Advisory Committee comprised of Town staff, residents, and other stakeholders.
-The Advisory Committee meetings are posted below and are open to the public.
+The Town is working hard to be prepared and has developed the 2023 Hazard Mitigation & Flood Management Plan (HM&FMP) to strengthen our resilience to a number of natural hazards, including flooding and hurricanes.
+The HM&FMP updates the Town’s 2018 Hazard Mitigation Plan (FEMA requires a 5-year update) and expands the focus on flood management (helping with our CRS score).
+The Plan was overseen by an Advisory Committee comprised of Town staff, residents, business-owners, conservation organizations, and other stakeholders.
+The Advisory Committee meetings were open to the public.

-The Plan will assess the likely impacts of natural hazards that historically have or are reasonably anticipated to impact the people and property of the Town (examples include flooding, ice storms, drought, fire, hurricanes, etc.).
-The Plan will establish updated goals and objectives and develop a mitigation strategy and action plan with a list of prioritized projects.
-It is being developed in accordance with Federal Emergency Management Agency (FEMA) requirements, and includes Community Rating System (CRS) Flood Management provisions.
+The Plan assesses the likely impacts of natural hazards that historically have or are reasonably anticipated to impact the people and property of the Town (examples include flooding, ice storms, drought, fire, hurricanes, etc.).
+The Plan establishes updated goals and objectives and develops a mitigation strategy and action plan with a list of prioritized projects.
+It was developed in accordance with Federal Emergency Management Agency (FEMA) requirements, and includes Community Rating System (CRS) Flood Management provisions.

 We need to work together to understand local risks, make solid choices, and invest in long-term community well-being.